 Type II reaction includes these reactions immediately following vaccination, and they are less severe than a Type I:

 - Bleeding at the injection site

 - Puppies that don’t like to be touched

 - Sneezing and nasal discharge

 - Swelling of the face

 Most reactions occur within 48 hours of your dog being vaccinated, but some take longer.
 If your dog has a mild reaction, it generally will last a short time, just a few days.
 However, there is a huge controversy in the veterinary community about other side effects that can develop later in your dog’s life.

 Many veterinarians say that most vaccinosis cases are mild and that the adverse reactions will be over within at least a few weeks.
 The World Small Animal Veterinary Association (WSAVA) says that most veterinarians or owners only consider the adverse reactions that happen within the first few hours to a day after inoculation to be associated with the vaccination.
 This organization cautions that many vaccine-caused reactions are not recognized as such, even when they occur shortly after vaccination.

-Further, the WSAVA says, “Certain adverse vaccine reactions are not observed until days, weeks or even months and years after vaccination or revaccination.
+Further, the WSAVA says, “Certain adverse vaccination reactions are not observed until days, weeks or even months and years after vaccination or revaccination.
 The autoimmune disorders and the injection site sarcomas, which are among the rare vaccine adverse reactions, may not develop for years after being triggered by vaccines.”

 While there is controversy over what constitutes a vaccination reaction, it’s important to learn to recognize the possible signs and know what to do.
-Read more here about prevention for dealing with vaccination reactions.